David Rawlings: Nashville Obsolete (2015)

 In 2015 Dave Rawlings Machine released a second album, Nashville Obsolete.
 The album was named to Rolling Stone's list of the top 40 country albums of 2016.
 In late 2016 Acony issued Boots No 1: The Official Revival Bootleg, a deluxe version of the 1996 Welch album considered a "modern Americana classic" and the first collaboration for the duo.

 Poor David's Almanack (2017)

-Poor David's Almanack, released on August 11, 2017 via Acony Records, is the eighth collaborative LP for Rawlings and Welch and the first under the name David Rawlings.
+Poor David's Almanack, released on August 11, 2017, via Acony Records, is the eighth collaborative LP for Rawlings and Welch and the first under the name David Rawlings.
 In addition to Welch and Watson, the backup band includes Brittany Haas, Paul Kowert, Ketch Secor of Old Crow Medicine Show, and Taylor and Griffin Goldsmith of Dawes.
 The album was recorded with Ken Scott and Matt Andrews at the Rawlings/Welch duo's Woodland Sound Studios in Nashville.
 The album features an original woodcut piece by Gillian Welch on the cover and was notably the first vinyl release on Welch and Rawlings' Acony record label.

-"Cumberland Gap" was used as the opening song to Guy Richie's 2019 film, The Gentlemen.
+"Cumberland Gap" was used as the opening song to Guy Ritchie's 2019 film, The Gentlemen.
 It was nominated for Best American Roots Song at the 2018 Grammy Awards.